theanine3D/pso_ultimate_importer/README.md

 # PSO Ultimate Importer
 Addon for Blender 4.x / 5.x that imports 3D model formats used by Phantasy Star Online and its various versions.

 This addon is based on the original scripts authored by Benjamin Collins (Kion).
-Without Kion's work on reverse-engineering these formats, this Blender addon would not exist.
+Without his work on reverse-engineering these formats, this Blender addon would not exist.
 Check out his work on [GitLab](https://gitlab.com/dashgl/ikaruga/-/snippets), [YouTube](https://www.youtube.com/@kion_dgl). and [DashGL](https://dashgl.org/).

 <img width="930" height="556" alt="promo" src="https://github.com/user-attachments/assets/4fbb585a-949a-44f1-a02d-1d08fe3fc384" />